PDKetchum/Prima-Materia/README.md

 ## Questions

-If you have questions please contact any of the developers listed: Reed Meher / reed@meherdevs.com Check out more of our work on Github at [archonology](https://github.com/archonology).
+If you have questions please contact any of the developers listed.

 ## Badges